Table of Contents

 Rollups

-Rollups are Layer two blockchain scaling solutions that enable transactions outside the Layer and upload to the Layer two blockchain protocols.
+Rollups are Layer Two blockchain scaling solutions that enable transactions outside the Layer and upload to the Layer two blockchain protocols.
 Because the data is on the base layer, layer one can keep rollups safe.

 Rollups benefit users by increasing transaction throughput, enabling open participation, and lowering gas costs.